[Music/Culture] Saigon Rock & Soul: Music of the Vietnam War (1968-1974)

 CBC Band toured the Saigon nightclub circuit extensively and became staples at music halls like the "CBC Club".
 They were soon hired to perform at US army base halls, averaging six to seven nights a week, and became one of the most revered rock groups in Southern Vietnam, being hailed as "the best band in the orient" and "The Beatles of Vietnam".
 The US soldiers would give the band members cassette tape's of new western music for them to memorise and perform at their upcoming shows.

 The CBC Band secretly escaped their war-torn country at the peak of their fame, before the fall of Saigon in '75, and became known as the "band on the run".
 They applied for political asylum in Australia but were rejected, so they travelled between Thailand, Indonesia, Malaysia, Tibet and India before finally settling in a refugee community in Houston, Texas, in 1976, eventually establishing their own nightclub "The Mini Club", where they still perform today.
-The only studio recordings made by CBC Band feature on this album, "The Greatest Love" and "Hearts & Tears", check the video below!
+The only studio recordings made by CBC Band feature on this compilation album, "The Greatest Love" and "Hearts & Tears",

 Many of the other bands that were formed during this time never even stepped inside a recording studio, they instead performed relentlessly at the hottest venues in town.
 Many of the young American troops formed close bonds with the musicians and would bring new recordings and musical equipment to their pals in Saigon after returning from leaves of absence.